Art Fundamentals in One Lesson a Week

 A Complete List of Cindy West's Monthly Artist Studies

-And, of course, I have a couple of Pinterest boards dedicated to art projects and artist study.
-I only pin the best of the best from cyber world, so you should find only meaningful, doable projects and ideas.
+Check out my Pinterest boards dedicated to art projects and artist studies.
+I only pin the best of the best from the cyber world, so you should find only meaningful, doable projects and ideas.

 Cindy West's art boards will give your homeschool plenty of ideas for art lessons!